When you work with massage clients over long periods of time, you will notice certain patterns evolving.

 3. The chatty type

-These clients tell you their life story and they cannot get their minds to relax.
+These clients tell you their life stories and they cannot get their minds to relax.

 After all, if they want to pay for talking, that is their decision.
 And it is none of my business to decide what is right for them and what they should do.